Equidistribution theorems for holomorphic Siegel cusp forms of general degree: the level aspect: A notion of newforms in

 \section{A notion of newforms in $S_{\uk}(\Gamma(N))$}

 In this section, we introduce a notion of a newform in $S_\uk(\Gamma(N))$ with respect to principal congruence subgroups.
-Since any local newform theory for $\Sp(2n)$ is unavailable except for $n=1,2$, we need a notion of newforms so that we can control a lower bound of analytic conductors for such newforms.
+Since any local newform theory for $\Sp(2n)$ is unavailable except for $n=1,2$, we need a notion of newforms so that we can control a lower bound of conductors for such newforms.
 This is needed in application to low lying zeros.
+(See Theorem \ref{stan-conductor} and Lemma \ref{logN}.)

 Recall the description in terms of Arthur's classification.